ali-hager/ChatGPT/README.md

-# Chatbot for Kids
+# AI Chatbot

-Welcome to the **Chatbot for Kids** project!
-This chatbot allows children to ask questions and receive answers from the OpenAI API through an interactive web interface.
+Welcome to the **AI Chatbot for Kids** project!
+This chatbot aims to offer a fun and educational experience for children by allowing them to ask questions and receive answers from the OpenAI API through an interactive web interface.
+While it is currently a basic AI chatbot, it is being developed to be more suitable for kids.

 ## Table of Contents